 The results are reported in Figure 4, where each graph refers to a different outcome.
-Over the five-year period preceding the first import date, robot adopters tend to grow faster than non-adopters in terms of sales and employment, while exhibiting no clear differential trend in terms of efficiency (as proxied by sales per workers) and skill composition of the workforce (as proxied by the employment share of high skill professions).
-After t = 0, robot adopters experience a faster drop in employment compared to non adopters, as well as a faster increase in sales per worker, which takes approximately two years to start unfolding.
-No differential trend is observed after t = 0 in terms of sales, which suggests that robot adopters may offset part of the increasing efficiency by raising markups.
-Finally, robot adopters experience a faster shift in the skill composition of the workforce toward high-skill professions after t=0.
-Overall, these results suggest that robot adoption occurs after periods of expansion in firm size, and is followed by improvements in firm efficiency, employment losses, labor demand shifts toward skilled workers and, possibly, increases in firm market power.
+Note that robot adoption is antedated by significant differences in the trends of sales and employment between robot adopters and non robot adopters.
+In particular, the former group of firms grow faster than the latter in terms of both variables over the five-year period preceding adoption.
+Conversely, no clear differential pre-trend is detected in terms of efficiency and the skill composition of the workforce.
+After adoption, the diverging trends in employment is reversed: while robot adopters still grow faster than non robot adopters, the differential gradually vanishes.
+Robot adopters also experience a more marked shift in the skill composition of the workforce toward high-skill professions, and a faster increase in efficiency, which takes approximately two years to unfold.
+No differential trend is instead observed in terms of sales after adoption, which suggests that the efficiency gains from robot adoption do not translate into lower prices.
+Overall, these results suggest that robot adoption occurs after periods of expansion in firm size, and is followed by employment losses, improvements in firm efficiency, labor demand shifts toward high-skill workers and, possibly, increases in firm markups.